 \subsection{Experiment Design}

-We compare the unsteered baseline with three steering methods, iPAS--all (\textbf{iPASa}), iPAS--wrong‑only (\textbf{iPASwo}), and PAS--full‑MCQ (\textbf{PASf}), under various experimental settings.
-For each evaluation dimension $k$ and each method, we define the \emph{causal steering effect} as the expected difference in performance on unseen test data relative to the raw model,
+We compare the unsteered baseline with three steering methods, iPAS--all (\textbf{iPASa}), iPAS--wrong-only (\textbf{iPASwo}), and PAS--full-MCQ (\textbf{PASf}), under various experimental settings.
+For each evaluation dimension $k$ and each method, we define the \emph{steering effect} as the expected difference in performance on unseen test data relative to the raw model,